map-nerd-peter/covid19-linear-plot/README.md

 https://github.com/CSSEGISandData/COVID-19/blob/master/csse_covid_19_data/csse_covid_19_time_series/time_series_covid19_confirmed_global.csv
 Start and end dates need to be entered in the format of month/day/year or month-day-year.

-* Requirements: Python 3 (on Windows, Mac, or Linux) and Python libraries numpy, matplotlib and Pandas.
-This tool builds on the statistical calculations and plotting analysis of [Valeriu Predoi's Covid-19 Exponential Phase tool] (https://github.com/valeriupredoi/COVID-19_LINEAR/blob/master/README.md#Introduction).
+* __Requirements:__ Python 3 (on Windows, Mac, or Linux) and Python libraries numpy, matplotlib and Pandas.
+This tool builds on the statistical calculations and plotting analysis of [Valeriu Predoi's Covid-19 Exponential Phase tool](https://github.com/valeriupredoi/COVID-19_LINEAR/blob/master/README.md#Introduction).

 * Example plots of COVID-19 cases in Quebec based on different dates: